When is it safe to pass a school bus in Ohio?

 - Leave a little early so you are not rushed as you travel

 Failure to stop for a school bus adds 2 points to your license in Ohio and is punishable by fines up to $500.
 You must appear in court and the judge has the discretion to suspend your driver’s license for up to one year.
 A driver who injures a pedestrian while failing to comply with school bus safety laws can face both criminal charges and civil liability.
 Those liabilities can include the victim’s medical expenses, lost wages, rehabilitation, and non-economic damages, such as pain and suffering.
-Contact Elk & Elk for more information.
+Contact the personal injury lawyers at Elk & Elk for more information.

 Ohio Department of Public Safety.
 Bureau of Motor Vehicles.
 (2015, June).
 Digest of Ohio Motor Vehicle Laws.